Have You Been Cited for Following Too Closely in Georgia?

 Can a Georgia DUI Lawyer Help?

 The simple answer is absolutely "YES."
-Richard Lawson is a former Georgia DUI Prosecutor with almost 20 years experience defending DUI cases involving accidents and following too closely cases.
+Richard Lawson is a former Georgia DUI Prosecutor with more than 25 years experience defending DUI cases involving accidents and following too closely cases.
 You can read his reviews on AVVO, where you will find he is Georgia's top-rated DUI Attorney.
-No office is more qualified to help you evaluation and win your Georgia DUI cases.
+No office is more qualified to help you evaluate and win your Georgia DUI cases.
 Our experience is the difference.
 Our customer service and attention to detail is also the difference.

 Pursuant to GA law, O.C.G.A.
 40-6-49 reads as follows: